miohtama/vvv/docs/source/integration.rst

 * Travis CI will automatically run after you commit changes to your project

-* Travis CI will run VVV validation checks against your source code and reports possible violations
+* Travis CI will run VVV validation checks against your source code and reports possible violations.
+  Note that this does not prevent bad commits - you will just get notification afterwards when bad stuff got in from the door already.
+But it's still much better than running validations, linting and tests by hand.

 .. note ::